OnboardingETHCR/Testing-Onboarding/modulo2/modulo2-networks.md

 ## 🔒 Mainnet

-**Mainnet** is the primary Ethereum network — the one where real assets live and transactions are final.
+**Mainnet** is the primary Ethereum network, the one where real assets live and transactions are final.

 - 🟢 Real ETH and tokens
 - 🧠 Smart contracts with real value